What is distemper?

 What are the clinical signs?

 As with all infectious diseases, clinical signs can vary.
-The main clinical signs are diarrhea, vomiting, a thick yellow discharge from the eyes and nose, cough and, in severe cases, seizures and neurological signs.
-Dogs that recover from the disease are often left with persistent nervous muscular twitches (chorea) and recurrent seizures.
+The main clinical signs are diarrhea, vomiting, thick yellow discharge from the eyes and nose, cough and, in severe cases, seizures and neurological signs.
+Dogs that recover from the disease are often left with persistent nervous muscular twitches and recurrent (repeated) seizures.

 Are there other diseases causing similar signs?